January in Dubai comes with a clear focus this year. Coffee.

 Outside the venue, the schedule stays busy.

-Confirmed events include guest services led by World Barista Champion Jack Simpson, workshops and bar takeovers hosted by Apax Labs, events by Nucleus Coffee Tools, Café Doan, The Roasterum Global, Grandmother Coffee, Gold Mountain Coffee Growers, Anacafé, and Lohas Beans.
+Confirmed events include guest services led by World Barista Champion Jack Simpson, workshops and bar takeovers hosted by Apax Labs, and events by Nucleus Coffee Tools, Café Doan, The Roasterum Global, Grandmother Coffee, Gold Mountain Coffee Growers, Anacafé, and Lohas Beans.
 Colombian producer and exporter Lohas Beans will also host cuppings and Q&A sessions in the lead-up to the event.

-Visitors can explore Dubai’s specialty coffee scene throughout the week, with stops at The Espresso Lab, Raw Coffee Company, Brew Café Jumeirah, The Barn Dubai, To The Moon and Back Coffee, and Cypher Urban Roastery.
+Visitors can explore Dubai's specialty coffee scene throughout the week with stops at The Espresso Lab, Raw Coffee Company, Brew Café Jumeirah, The Barn Dubai, To The Moon and Back Coffee, and Cypher Urban Roastery.